WildCodeSchool/js-katas/README.md

 ### 2. Other katas

-The other katas use Jest: https://jestjs.io/docs/getting-started
+The other katas use the Jest testing framework: https://jestjs.io/docs/getting-started

 ```sh
 npm test -- kata-name